Ethan-Olowo/secure_remote_com/README.md

    ```

 2. **Start the Receiver's Server**
+   - You can start the server from the GUI ("Start Server" button), or manually:
    ```
    python server.py
    ```

 3. **Run the Application**
    ```
-   python ui.py
+   python main.py
    ```

 4. **Send a Secure Message**
-   - Enter the message, receiver's phone number, and receiver's IP address.
+   - Enter the message, receiver's phone number, and select the receiver's device (or enter IP).
    - Click "Send Secure Message".
-The OTP will be sent to the receiver's phone (currently simulated in console).
+The OTP will be sent to the receiver's phone (simulated in console).

 5. **Read a Received Message**
    - Enter the OTP received via SMS when prompted.